mongodb/specifications/source/read-write-concern/tests/README.rst

        mongoc_write_concern_t *wc = mongoc_write_concern_new ();
        mongoc_collection_set_write_concern (collection, wc);

-    If the driver has no way to explicitly set a default write concern on a database or collection, then take no action.
+    If the driver has no way to explicitly set a default write concern on a database or collection, ignore the empty ``writeConcern`` document and continue with the test.
 - The operations ``createIndex``, ``dropIndex`` are introduced.